ccarabine/payrollapp/docs/known_issues.md

 - **Issue:**

-    *The user entered a payroll week that wasn’t in the payroll spreadsheet a keyerror occured*
+    *The user entered a payroll week that wasn’t in the payroll spreadsheet a keyerror occurred*

 - **Corrective Action:**